 Case Study: MediaEdge, an association built around providing B2B communications solutions for its clients, organized a Virtual Event around online learning & training for thousands of attendees.
 Their attendees have an array of interests and reasons for attending this event.
 They organize several different learning tracks, including:

 4 Keynote Speakers

 6 Special Industry Technology Sessions

 The event was scheduled and configured properly to host many of these sessions simultaneously, while giving the attendees the ability to hop in and out of different sessions and choose which tracks they would like to participate in.

 Another example would be an organization that is looking to monetize their content in the form of a Certificate program or by delivering Continuing Education credits.
 They will create content and host it in an OnDemand Knowledge Base or Content Catalog.
-Users can register for courses or certification programs, watch recorded videos and complete assessments at their own pace.
-Certifications and accreditations will be automatically administered once users complete all learning modules.
+Users can register for courses or certificate programs, watch recorded videos and complete assessments at their own pace.
+Certificates and accreditations will be automatically administered once users complete all learning modules.

 Case Study: Bloomberg Law created a “Bloomberg Law Certification 2020.”
-The user registers and completes five courses, and receives a master certification when they are all completed.
+The user registers and completes five courses, and receives a master certificate when they are all completed.
 Learners are able to register and complete courses at their own pace & time and will be properly accredited when they do so.

 Why Should I Implement Asynchronous Learning?

 In a highly virtual world, a world where “work from home” is the norm and remote workers are more accustomed to having the freedom and flexibility over their time and schedule, implementing asynchronous learning is beneficial for increasing attendance and improving the user experience when engaging with your content.